rafcourt/fxdigital/README.md

 ```

 A couple points
-- The rails do not scroll.
-I did not have time to resolve this issue. rail.tsx line 29. `x` does get passed to the callback so I suspect that there may be an issue with the class names used from tailwind may be inappropriate.
+- ~~The rails do not scroll.
+I did not have time to resolve this issue. rail.tsx line 29. `x` does get passed to the callback so I suspect that there may be an issue with the class names used from tailwind may be inappropriate.~~ Opted to set left to -x with .5s second transition duration.

 - `'Opens the details screen'` test is skipped for now because it fails.
 I did not have time to resolve this issue.
 The test simulates a user pressing enter on a movie tile element.
 This event calls `route.push` and should show the details page on the router.